jquery/contribute.jquery.org/pages/style-guide/js.md

 ### Chained Method Calls

-Chained method calls that need to be broken onto multiple lines should have one call per line, with teh first call on a separate line from the object the methods are called on.
+Chained method calls that need to be broken onto multiple lines should have one call per line, with the first call on a separate line from the object the methods are called on.
 If the method changes the context, an extra level of indentation should be used.

 ```js
 elements